19-ade/Mass-mailing-encrypted-data/README.md

 - error message functionality for wrong entries while deleting and pressing delete without any inputs added
 - Deleting a record can now be achieved with entering any one of the values (Email, dob, name) or all of them
 - New button features added which allows users to directly download the database contents in either excel or csv file .
+- A text_to_speech feature added which notifies a person everytime an action taks place(errors, mails sent, success etc.)